 How many of those have you used in the past month?
 The past week?
 Or even the past day?
-I know I still use all 4 a lot more than I’d like, despite my best efforts.
+I know I still use all four of these more than I’d like, despite my best efforts.

 Using or having too many plastic bags is pretty obvious, because we tend to stockpile them in our kitchen drawers and can notice when they’re overflowing.
 (Luckily they’re an easy thing to cut down on.)
 But what’s harder to think about is the increasing – and unfortunately so unnecessary – use of plastic that covers the stuff we buy like food and drinks, like apples at the supermarket portioned and wrapped in plastic.
 That requires a bit more effort, but it can be done.
 So here are my top hints to reduce your plastic use.

 Instead of wrapping leftovers in cling wrap, put them in a washable container.
 Glass containers are best (like the Pyrex brand, or Ikea for something more affordable), but even reusable plastic Tupperware is okay.

 Coffee is awesome.
 But the takeaway cups, not so much.
 Bringing your own reusable one made from glass or stainless steel… KeepCup and Earth Bottles are two local brands I love, but Kmart has a $5 glass option that’s budget-friendly.

 Don’t buy plastic ones, and decline if you’re offered one in a restaurant.
 But if you love using them, look for ones make from washable materials like glass, stainless steel and even bamboo.

 4. Buy your food in bulk to minimise or eliminate packaging.